Fernando Verdasco

-Career
+Fernando Verdasco Carmona ([feɾˈnando βeɾˈðasko kaɾˈmona]; born 15 November 1983) is a Spanish tennis coach and a former professional player.
+He was ranked world No. 7 in men's singles by the ATP, achieved in April 2009, and world No. 8 in men's doubles, achieved in November 2013.
+Verdasco won seven singles titles on the ATP Tour, and reached a major singles semifinal at the 2009 Australian Open.
+He also won eight doubles titles, including the 2013 ATP World Tour Finals partnering David Marrero.

+In singles, Verdasco was a finalist at the 2010 Monte-Carlo Masters, reached the quarterfinals twice at the US Open in 2009 and 2010, and reached the quarterfinals at the 2013 Wimbledon Championships, where he led eventual champion Andy Murray by two sets to love before being defeated in five sets.
+In men's doubles, Verdasco won the 2013 ATP World Tour Finals and was a finalist at the 2013 Shanghai Masters.
+He earned his 500th singles win at the 2018 Madrid Open, becoming the 45th man in ATP Tour history with 500 wins.
+Verdasco aided Spain in winning three Davis Cup titles, winning the deciding match in both 2008 and 2009, and being part of the winning team in 2011.
+He also has the second-most singles losses in ATP history (447), behind Feliciano López.

+Professional career

 Early years

+Verdasco started playing tennis at four years of age and had a full-time coach when he was eight.

 He turned professional in 2001, finishing as world No. 464.
 2002 was a good year for him, as he won his first Futures category title in Spain F1 and was runner-up in Spain F3.
 He played his pond career challenger in Segovia, where he reached the final after beating Belarusian Vladimir Voltchkov in the semifinals.
 He then reached two additional Challenger semifinals in Kyiv and in Eckental, finishing the year in the top 200 at no. 173.
 2002 also finished strongly off the court, as Fernando finished runner-up in a closely contested Best Abs in Castilla La Mancha contest.

-2003: Masters 1000 debut, Top 110 year-end ranking
+2003: Masters 1000 debut, top 110 year-end ranking

 In 2003, Verdasco played his first Masters Series tournament (Miami Masters).
 He joined the main draw as a qualifier, and after defeating Karol Kučera and Max Mirnyi, he lost to countryman Carlos Moyá in the third round.
 After this good performance, he had a poor season on clay, and then he lost in the first round at Wimbledon against Finn Jarkko Nieminen in five sets in which he changed tennis racquets to the new Wilson Prestige and took new natural products for increased speed on the court.
 Then Verdasco played in Cincinnati, where he lost to Andy Roddick in straight sets.
 He reached the third round at the US Open, where he lost to Thai Paradorn Srichaphan, after defeating countryman Tommy Robredo in the first round and Italian Davide Sanguinetti in the second round.